 Dutch Nationals GravesitePrint Page

 Plaque marks the spot where Dutch Nationals were buried after the air raid on Broome in 1942.
-It commemorates the death of seventy six Dutch Nationals in the adjacent Roebuck Bay during the WWII when Broome was attacked by Japanese planes on 3rd March 1942.
+It commemorates the death of seventy six Dutch Nationals in the adjacent Roebuck Bay during World War Two when Broome was attacked by Japanese planes on 3rd March 1942.
 Dutch Nationals were on flying boats moored in the Bay.

 On the 3rd March 1942, Roebuck Bay was full of Catalina and Dornier planes waiting on the calm waters as the tide rolled in.
 Many planes had recently arrived from Java, full of Dutch refugees fleeing the Japanese invasion there.
 Just after 9 am, six Japanese Zeros appeared and opened fire on the flying boats and their passengers before moving across Broome.